zjwzcx/GLEAM/README.md

 ## 🕹️ Training & Evaluation

 [Weights & Bias](https://wandb.ai/site/) (wandb) is highly recommended for analyzing the training logs.
 If you want to use wandb in our codebase, please paste your wandb API key into `wandb_utils/wandb_api_key_file.txt`.
+If you don't want to use wandb, please add --stop_wandb into the following command.

 ### Training